 However, the level of risk you are exposed to while driving is not constant and is largely within your control.
-Remember that driving is privilege which you will lose, if you do not do everything possible to minimize the risk of a traffic collision occurring.
+Remember that driving is a privilege that you will lose if you do not do everything possible to minimize the risk of a traffic collision occurring.

 Minimizing driving risks

 Completing your driver’s education course and passing your test will set you on the road to becoming a safe driver but the journey does not end there.
 Throughout your driving life, you must continually recall and execute safe driving strategies to make every trip you take as risk-free as possible.
 If you drop the ball with these tactics for any reason (be it laziness, distraction or alcohol intoxication), you will start making more mistakes - any of which could prove to be fatal.

 To minimize risk behind the wheel, you must always:

 Wear your seatbelt.